 St Brendan's Sixth Form College was almost entirely rebuilt in 2009 to provide university-standard facilities to students within a relaxing and supportive environment.

-We are fortunate to be located on one site, with very pleasant grounds, which are used and enjoyed by students throughout the year.
+We are located on one site with pleasant grounds, which are used and enjoyed by students throughout the year.
 These have been extensively landscaped to reflect our historic surroundings.
-As part of the capital investment, the College has ensured that its provision of technology is at the 'cutting edge'.
+The College ensures that its provision of technology is at the 'cutting edge' and continues to provide students with the latest technology to develop within their studies.
 Equipment and software provided is the same as that used by higher education institutions and industry.
-All areas of the College are accessible to wheelchair users.
-The focus on providing specialist facilities, dedicated to meeting the needs of post-16 students, makes St Brendan's an ideal and enjoyable place to learn and develop as a young adult.
+The focus on providing specialist facilities, dedicated to meeting the needs of 16 – 18 year old students, makes St Brendan's an ideal and enjoyable place to learn and develop as a young adult.

 All buildings have been designed to minimise the College's impact on the environment, utilising the earth's natural resources, such as sunlight and rainwater.
 They are designed to minimise the carbon emissions, whilst providing a great place to work and study.

 All areas of the College are accessible for wheelchair users.